ziwenhahaha/ACM-XCPC/README.md

 # ACM-XCPC
-to record the daily exercises qqqqqqqqqq
+to record the daily exercises aaaaaaaaaaaa